 Greyhound Lines, Inc. stated “allowing Greyhound trainers to administer the CDL test to the drivers they train enables the drivers who pass the test to start their work assignments earlier than if they have to wait for a State-administered test.”

 As per usual, the FMCSA carefully reviewed all public comments on the matter.
-Despite the comments in support of the change in licensing standards, the FMCSA hereby withdraws the July 9th 2019, NPRM that would have increased the efficiency of issuing licenses to would be commercial drivers.
-Retaining the pre-existing regulations that state that third party skills test examiners may not administer the CDL skills test to applicants whom received training from their training facility.
+Despite the comments in support of the change in licensing standards, the FMCSA hereby withdraws the July 9th, 2019, NPRM that would have increased the efficiency of issuing licenses to would be commercial drivers.
+Retaining the pre-existing regulations that state that third party skills test examiners may not administer the CDL skills test to applicants who received training from their training facility.

 Straight from the FMCSA:

 “FMCSA has therefore decided to retain the current regulation (49 CFR 383.75(a)(7)) prohibiting States from permitting a third party skills test examiner to administer the CDL skills test to applicants to whom the examiner has also provided skills training.
-The Agency hereby withdraws the July 9, 2019, NPRM referenced above, based on the same legal authorities on which it issued the NPRM, set forth at 84 FR 32689, 32691.”
+The Agency hereby withdraws July 9, 2019, NPRM referenced above, based on the same legal authorities on which it issued the NPRM, set forth at 84 FR 32689, 32691.”